Bruce-A-R/High_Energy_Detector_Lab/README.md

 Files used are in folders seperated by detector named for each detector.
 There is also a folder for screenshots from the computers we used to take data with the detectors and a seperate folder for notebooks and scripts that are not a part of our final analysis pipeline but were created while we were figuring everything out.

+References/Citations:
+1. AI was used to generate some code used in this assignment in efficiencies.py
+2. Code found on GeeksforGeeks and Stack Overflow was also used in resolution.py, which may also contain AI generated responses.

 # Pipeline

 The pipeline needs to be run individually for each detector.